Kora S. Hughes 📓

 About Me

-Kora Hughes is a PhD student of Electrical and Computer Engineering and GEM Fellow at Carnegie Mellon University.
-Her research interests lie at the intersection of machine learning, human health, and robotic control.
+Kora Hughes is a PhD student of Electrical and Computer Engineering, GEM Fellow, and NIH Trainee at Carnegie Mellon University.
+Her research interests lie at the intersection of machine learning, human health, and cyberphysical systems.
 She currently works out of the ∀ (For All) and NeuroMechatronics Labs where she is investigating the optimization of non-invasive electrical stimulation models toward closed-loop neurofeedback in prosthetic control.

 Interests